marco-caputo/substance-abuse-italian-anonymizer/README.md

 - Which entity types to anonymize
 - The spaCy model to use

-The full list of availble entity types is described in the following table:
+The full list of availble entity types in the latest anonymization model is described in the following table:

 | Entity Type | Description               | Examples                  |
 |-------------|---------------------------|---------------------------|